deniswvieira/FMQBetApp/README.md

 		- Copy and paste the code on FMQBetAppConfig file and edit in order to path's match with your directories
 		- press Ctrl + X, y, and enter to exit when the file is ready
 		- $ sudo ln -s /etc/nginx/sites-available/BetAppConf /etc/nginx/sites-enabled
+		- It will give error if you have an other file on sites-enabled folder with the same listen, use $ sudo rm /etc/nginx/sites-enabled/filename to remove it
 	- Load configuration:
 		- $ sudo service nginx reload
 		- $ sudo service nginx restart